YINHAWANGKA ABORIGINAL CORPORATION

 Yinhawangka Country covers comprises approximately 11,920 square kilometres of land in the central Pilbara region of Western Australia.

-YAC currently acts as an agent for the Yinhawangka People in respect of their rights and obligations under various land use agreements.
+YAC currently acts as an agent for the Yinhawangka People in respect of their rights and obligations under various land use agreements including with Rio Tinto, BHP and other proponents.

 Yinhawangka People